 In addition to our annual festival, our organization brings to you:

 The Tennessee Williams/New Orleans Literary Festival is proud to collaborate with the Jefferson Parish Library with this outreach program featuring local authors.
-Once a month starting in August, featured authors read from their work and discuss their experiences working within their respective genres with guest facilitators.
+This fall series features authors reading from their work and discussing their experiences within their respective genres with guest facilitators.
 Books are available for sale (made possible by Friends of Jefferson Public Library), signings, and plenty of time for Q & A and discussion.
 All programs are free and open to the public.
+Full 2019 schedule HERE.